danibishop/danibishop.github.io/index.md

 ## On the tech side

+* Do you need to fix AI bugs?
 * Do you need to develop an MVP fast?
 * Do you need to improve your software quality and reduce bugs?
 * Do you need to deliver faster and more reliably?